magicmark/wafflebot/README.md

 - Refactor to have a 'message' class rather than pass around room, to, message arguments etc
 - Maybe make rooms.json a hash table?
 Not a big deal really

+## Contributing
+Go for it!
+Submit a pull request :)

 ## License
 ![](http://i.imgur.com/UOkGhYi.gif)